Classic Universal Login Experience - Customization

 Auth0 offers you the ability to customize and display several other pages containing Auth0-related functionality and to which Auth0 redirects your users during the authorization process.
 You can modify the following types of pages from your Auth0 Dashboard:

-While Auth0 hosts these custom pages, you can still manage your pages using the version control system of your choice.
+Although Auth0 hosts these custom pages, you can still manage your pages using the version control system of your choice.